 - Life-threatening problems with blood clotting (disseminated intravascular coagulopathy)

-- Altered mental status, such as anxiety
+- Altered mental status, such as anxiety or a sense of doom

 - Rapid heart rate or disturbances in the rhythm of the heart rate

 However, amniotic fluid embolisms are rare — and it's likely that some amniotic fluid commonly enters the mother's bloodstream during delivery without causing problems.
-It's not clear why in some cases this leads to amniotic fluid embolism.
+It's not clear why in some mothers this leads to amniotic fluid embolism.

 Research suggests that several factors might be linked to an increased risk of amniotic fluid embolism, however, including: